Ahlfeldt/AABPL-toolkit-python/README.md

 - **placebolder for another variable**: You can ignore it.

 Variable names will then be assigned by the script.
-Of course, you can also import data sets that already contain variable names.
+Of course, with some adjustments to the 'Example.py' script, you can also import data sets that already contain variable names.
 Just make sure that latitudes and longitudes are defined by variables named `lat` and `lon`.
 You can define the name of the variable representing your importance weights in the program syntax.

 For future versions of the package, we aim to allow for a shapefile that defines the sampling area of the counterfactual distribution as an **optional input**.
 This shapefile must be projected within the WGS1984 geographic coordinate system.
 Ahlfeldt, Albers, and Behrens (2024) exclude residential and undevelopable areas.
 Such a shapefile could also restrict the sampling area for counterfactual spatial distributions to inhabitable areas or to areas zoned for the development of tall buildings.